 >>> from aiocoap.numbers import GET >>> m1 = Message(code=GET) >>> m2 = Message(code=GET) >>> m1.opt.uri_path = ('s', '1') >>> m2.opt.uri_path = ('s', '1') >>> m1.opt.size1 = 10 # the only no-cache-key option in the base spec >>> m2.opt.size1 = 20 >>> m1.get_cache_key() == m2.get_cache_key() True >>> m2.opt.etag = b'000' >>> m1.get_cache_key() == m2.get_cache_key() False >>> from aiocoap.numbers.optionnumbers import OptionNumber >>> ignore = [OptionNumber.ETAG] >>> m1.get_cache_key(ignore) == m2.get_cache_key(ignore) True

 The absolute URI this message belongs to.

 For requests, this is composed from the options (falling back to the remote).
-For responses, this is stored by the Request object not only to preserve the request information (which could have been kept by the requesting application), but also because the Request can know about multicast responses (which would update the host component) and redirects (FIXME do they exist?).
+For responses, this is largely taken from the original request message (so far, that could have been trackecd by the requesting application as well), but – in case of a multicast request – with the host replaced by the responder’s endpoint details.

 This implements Section 6.5 of RFC7252.